drsimonj/pipelearner/README.md

 #> # ... with 3 more variables: params <list>, train <list>, test <list>
 ```

 Notice two rows where the regression and decision tree models have been fit to the training data, represented by `models.id`.
+The different model calls also appear under `model`.

-Two things to know about `learn_models()`:
+Things to know about `learn_models()`:

+-   It can be called multiple times within the pipeline (unlike the other `learn_*()` functions).
--   When arguments beyond a data frame are supplied to `pipelearner()`, such as `lm` and the formula above, these are used by `learn_models()`.
-This makes calls like `pipelearner(d, l, f, ...)` the same as `pipelearner(d) %>% learn_models(l, f, ...)`. `learn_models()` is very flexible.
-It will take a pipelearner object followed by a vector of model functions, a vector of formulas, and vector of any additional hyperparameters.
-When vectors are provided, all combinations are expanded, making it easy to do things like compare many models with the same formulas, compare many different formulas, or do grid-search.
+-   It is called implicitly by `pipelearner()` when arguments beyond a data frame are supplied.
+For example, `pipelearner(d, l, f, ...)` is equivalent to `pipelearner(d) %>% learn_models(l, f, ...)`.
+-   Its arguments can all be vectors, which will be expanded to all combinations.
+This making it easy to do things like compare many models with the same formulas, compare many different formulas, or do grid-search.

-For example, the following compares linear regression and a decision tree over different formulas:
+For example, the following fits two models with three formulas:

 ``` r
 pipelearner(iris) %>%